ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 37:11 [[start:2231660][end:2238312]] So now we're going to try to see what can be the outcomes in real life of all these processes.
 [[start:2238376][end:2246780]] Together, we're going to focus on cognitive mechanisms that underpin social phenomena like confirmation bias and echo chambers.
-[[start:2247780][end:2260900]] Building on the concept of active inference, we explore how individuals not only interpret ambiguous social cues, but also actively seek information that confirm their preexisting belief, thereby shaping epistemic communities.
+[[start:2247780][end:2260900]] Building on the concept of Active Inference, we explore how individuals not only interpret ambiguous social cues, but also actively seek information that confirm their preexisting belief, thereby shaping epistemic communities.

 37:45 [[start:2265370][end:2271320]] Confirmation bias is a cognitive tendency that affects information spread and decision making.
 [[start:2271770][end:2279340]] It is driven by agents seeking information that confirms their preexisting belief while avoiding challenging information.